ShivaBsnt/ShivaBsnt.github.io/_posts/2025-07-24-How-to-Connect-a-Domain-on-Cloudflare-to-AWS-EC2-Instance.md

 7. Click Update Nameservers

+> **Note:**
-> **Note:** It may take a few minutes to hours for DNS to propagate (~1–24 hrs ⏳)and please ensure your domain is already approved and active in the .np system
+> 1. It may take a few minutes to hours for DNS to propagate (**~1–24 hrs** ⏳)
+> 2. please ensure our domain is already approved and **active** in the .np system.

+>💡 **Tip:** Check DNS Propagation Online: https://www.whatsmydns.net/

-## Step4: Enable Free SSL (HTTPS) on Cloudflare
+## Step 4: Enable Free SSL (HTTPS) on Cloudflare
 Once DNS is active and orange cloud is on (proxy enabled), you can enable SSL:

- 🔐 Steps:
-1. Go to Cloudflare dashboard → SSL/TLS tab
+1. Go to Cloudflare dashboard → **SSL/TLS tab**

 2. Set SSL Mode to:

-    - Flexible → if your EC2 has no SSL certificate
+    1. **Flexible** → if your EC2 has no SSL certificate

-    - Full or Full (Strict) → if your EC2 has a valid certificate
+    2. **Full or Full (Strict)** → if your EC2 has a valid certificate

-Cloudflare now handles HTTPS for your domain — even if your EC2 isn’t configured for SSL.
+> **Note:**
+> 1. If your EC2 instance does not have an SSL certificate, set SSL/TLS mode to "Flexible" in Cloudflare.
+> 2. If your EC2 instance has a valid SSL certificate installed, you should use "Full" or "Full (Strict)" mode for end-to-end encryption.

+## Conclusion
+By setting up Cloudflare as our **free DNS service**, we gain better control, **enhanced security (with SSL)**, and **improved performance** for our AWS-hosted website.

+In this guide, we:
+1. Pointed nameservers from our domain registrar to Cloudflare

+2. Set up A records to our EC2 public IP

+3. Enabled SSL to secure traffic using Cloudflare.

+Once everything is in place, our website becomes globally accessible and benefits from Cloudflare’s powerful edge network and security features — all at no cost.